Article · 10 May 2026 · By Mike

 - No risk of failure from power outage during a storm event

 This distinguishes passive hydrostatic systems from electrically-actuated gates, which fail when power is cut — and power is often the first casualty of a severe flood event.
+The Australian Institute for Disaster Resilience notes that infrastructure interdependencies during flood events are a critical resilience gap; passive systems by definition eliminate the power-dependency failure mode.

 Our Automatic Flood Barrier System uses this passive hydrostatic principle, custom-engineered to each opening's width and depth specification.
+Systems are priced from $4,500, with final cost depending on opening dimensions and required flood depth rating.

 - Vehicle damage that routinely exceeds the cost of flood protection by a wide margin